Ravishece/Phonegap--Generic-Boilerplate/README.md

-# Phonegap-Generic-Boilerplate
+# Phonegap-Camera-Test
-A generic boilerplate for constructing PhonegapApps
+A simple test of Phonegaps's Camera API.